irpbc/mj/README.md

-## MJ Compiler
+# MJ Compiler

-A compiler for a simple C-like programming language.
+A compiler for a simple C-like programming language (a college final project!).

-### Syntax and semantics
+## Syntax and semantics

 Language is based on widely used C syntax.
 It's syntax supports: